David Neres: 2016–2019: Breakthrough and European semi-final

 Neres made his debut for Ajax against Heracles Almelo, on 26 February 2017.
 In that season, he managed to get 3 goals in 8 league matches.
 He also featured in an Ajax team that went to the UEFA Europa League final that year.

 Neres managed to get 14 goals and 13 assists in 32 league matches, making him the most valuable player of Ajax that year, having scored the most goals and assists combined.

 Neres himself sees the game against Feyenoord, on 22 October 2017, as his breakthrough, where he racked up three assists in a 4–1 away win.

 In his third season, Neres scored his first official European goal against Standard Liège in the second leg of the third qualifying round of the Champions League.
 In that year, Neres wasn't guaranteed a starting spot up until February.
 Because of this, there were rumours that Neres wanted to leave.
 In January, Guangzhou Evergrande made a £36.9 million bid on Neres, but Ajax ultimately refused, because they wanted to keep the team together to win prizes that year and make it far in the UEFA Champions League.
-In the second leg in the round of 16 of the UEFA Champions League, in a memorable game against Real Madrid, Neres scored the second goal to give Ajax the lead on aggregate, and the Dutch side eventually won a by a margin of 5–3, thus knocking the three-time defending European champions out of the competition.
+In the second leg in the round of 16 of the UEFA Champions League, in a memorable game against Real Madrid, Neres scored the second goal to give Ajax the lead on aggregate, and the Dutch side eventually won the tie by a margin of 5–3, thus knocking the three-time defending European champions out of the competition.

 On 31 March 2019, Neres scored the winning goal and picked up a penalty in the championship clash against PSV, to win 3–1.
 He also scored an important equaliser against Juventus at home to secure hopes for Ajax's semi-final qualification in the first leg at home.

 Neres won his first Eredivisie title as Ajax finished three points ahead of rivals PSV.
 Neres also won his first KNVB Cup when Ajax won 4–0 against Willem II in the final.

 2019–2021: Stagnation and final seasons

 Despite reported interest from the likes of Manchester United and Atlético Madrid, Neres signed a new contract with Ajax on 7 August 2019 that runs through 2023.
 The deal added a further year to his prior deal that was set to expire in 2022.

 At the start of the 2020–21 season, Neres came back after his injury.
-On November 22, he scored his first goal in more than a year.
+On 22 November, he scored his first goal in more than a year.
 Since Ajax acquired Mohamed Daramy and Steven Berghuis as wingers at the beginning of the season, competition for Neres increased, as a result of which he was often no longer included in the starting lineup.